 The experience of relocation and their struggle for survival taught many refugees to adapt and make do with whatever they had.
 Material possessions lost their value.
 Although families realized that education was of paramount importance, studies had to be set aside for many children.
 Mothers were distraught that deprived of an education, their children would be disadvantaged.
 The children found themselves having to adjust to tragedy and loss and in many cases, dire poverty.

 However, the displaced people did not allow the Partition to define their lives.
 In some instances, brutal wounds were healed by noble acts of repentance and forgiveness.
 Their endeavors to adjust to their new lives instilled perseverance, kindness, understanding and acceptance of different cultures and people.
 They learned to adapt to the new conditions demanded of their new hometowns.
-Despite the hardships and struggles they faced, children eventually overcame their past and became successful in various fields.
+Despite the p-0ships and struggles they faced, children eventually overcame their past and became successful in various fields.
 In fact, against all odds, Om Prakash Juneja -- one of the people cited in the Partition stories -- became a professor.
 Examples such as his provided the refugees with strength and hope.

 Dr. Bapsi Sidhwa is a Pakistani novelist who currently resides in the United States.
 Her book Cracking India, originally published as Ice Candy Man in 1988, was made into the popular film Earth which takes place at the time of Partition.